pymeasure/pymeasure/docs/dev/adding_instruments.rst

 Writing tests
 =============

-Tests are an important method for writing good code.
-We distinguish two groups of tests for instruments: Tests which verify the working of the code against expectation (device manual) only, and tests with a device connected.
+Tests are very useful for writing good code.
+We distinguish two groups of tests for instruments: the first group does not rely on a connected instrument.
+These tests verify the working of the code against expectation (for example according to a device manual) only.
+The second group tests the code with a device connected.

 Code tests
 **********

 In order to verify the expected working of the device code, it is good to test every part of the written code.
-The method `expected_protocol` with the `ProtocolAdapter` enables to simulate communication to a device.
+The method `expected_protocol` with the `ProtocolAdapter` simulates the communication to a device and verifies that the instrument driver behaves according to the expectation.

 .. code-block:: python